Gout

 Long-term gout treatment aims to prevent gout attacks and complications by reducing the uric acid level.
 This may be done as follows:

-• Changes in diet: particularly, by eating less meat, fish and seafood and drinking less alcohol.
+- changes in diet, especially reducing consumption of meat, fish and seafood and drinking less alcohol

-• Taking medication that reduces uric acid: usually allopurinol.
+- taking medication that reduces uric acid levels – usually allopurinol

-Not every sufferer needs drugs to reduce uric acid.
+Not every person with gout needs medication to reduce uric acid.
 These products are usually not needed after the first gout attack, in particular.
-This is because some gout patients have few or no problems for years afterwards.
+This is because some patients experience few problems or none at all for years afterwards.

-Medication that reduces uric acid can particularly be used when gout attacks are frequent or especially painful.
+Medication to reduce uric acid is considered if dietary changes alone are insufficient.
+It is used in particular for frequent or especially painful gout attacks.
 These products are also useful when there are complications such as chalkstones and kidney stones, or when kidney functionality is limited.
-Medication is also an option when dietary changes are insufficient.

 Gout attacks can change one's own body image.
 In particular, it can be difficult for young people to have an illness which tends to be viewed as an older person's illness.

-The gesundheitsinformation.de site has reports from two women who suffer from gout.
+The gesundheitsinformation.de website has reports from four people with experience of gout.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).